Neta4302/DevOpsII-Microservices/README.md

 1) Put http://127.0.0.1:5003/put/"id" in url box
 2) Next click on "Body"
 3) Then tick on "form-data"
-4) Put the KEY words ("name", "price", "instock") and value in each KEY
+4) Put the KEY words ("name", "category", "price", "instock") and value in each KEY
 5) Check the result by GET again

 4. DELETE
-- Put http://127.0.0.1:5004/delete/"number" to delete the specific item
+- Put http://127.0.0.1:5004/delete/"id" to delete the specific item